Muang Soui: History

 Muang Soui is located in the middle in between Eastnorthern and Westnorthen of Laos.
 In this small town, there was a lot of things to see and do during that time, especially before Operation Off Balance.
 It was a city that was in the process of development.
 Not to mention the commerce and the population to come, social media and administrative services began to take hold.
 An airport has been built as well as a flea market.
 Along the street next to the airport, there were plenty of shops of sorts, then came the Vietnam War which rotted the whole region including the east, west, north and south of Xiangkhouang province.
 At that time the neighboring villages which were closest to Muang Soui, then considered as local villages are Ban Xiengna, Ban Nonglan, Ban Ouan, Ban Vangkham, Ban Nato, Ban Xiang, Ban Souy-Nua (1), Ban Chomsi, Ban Nôk, Ban Sak, Ban Theun, Ban Souy (2), Ban Mang, Ban Pong, Muang Souy, Ban Nong, Ban Nakom, Ban Nongtang (1), Ban Souy-Tai (2), Ban Hè and Ban Nongtang (2).
-At west, there were also some other neighboring villages as Ban Hak, Ban Pangpang, Ban Xamkeo (Xam kiam), Ban PongTau, Phou Vieng and Phou Sse.
-At east, there were also Ban Khai, Ban Phou kout, Ban Xay, Ban Lathuang, and Ban PhouDouk.
-At south, there were Ban Huei Kinine, Ban Phou Pheung Noi and Ban Keobokuang.
+In the west, there were also some other neighboring villages such as Ban Hak, Ban Pangpang, Ban Xamkeo (Xam kiam), Ban Pong Tau, Phou Vieng and Phou Sse.
+In the east, there was Ban Khai, Ban Phou kout, Ban Xay, Ban Lathuang, and Ban PhouDouk.
+In the south, there was Ban Huei Kinine, Ban Phou Pheung Noi and Ban Keobokuang.